wikimedia/pywikibot/ROADMAP.rst

 * site parameter of comms.http.requests() function is mandatory and cannot be omitted
 * date.MakeParameter() function has been removed
 * api.Request.http_params() method has been removed
+* L10N updates

 Future release notes
 ~~~~~~~~~~~~~~~~~~~~

+* 5.3.0: api.ParamInfo.modules property will be removed
+* 5.3.0: LogEntryFactory.logtypes property will be removed
+* 5.3.0: stdout parameter of logging.output()/pywikibot.output() function will be desupported
 * 5.1.0: Positional arguments of page.Revision must be replaced by keyword arguments (T259428)
 * 5.0.0: HttpRequest result of http.fetch() will be replaced by requests.Response (T265206)
 * 5.0.0: OptionHandler.options dict will be removed in favour of OptionHandler.opt